osbuild/logging/README.md

 span, ctx2 := strc.StartContext(ctx, "calculating something big")
 defer span.End()

-// ctx is still available and it is the wrong context to use doSomething(ctx) // WRONG!

-doSomething(ctx2) // RIGHT
+doSomething(ctx) // wrong, should be ctx2
 ```

 These are all the basics.